 What I do know was there were a ton of broken, washed up seashells under my feet today.

-For a moment I felt terrible knowing my footsteps were breaking them down even more.
-But then I stopped and sat my ass down in the cold sand for a bit.
+For a moment I felt bad knowing that my footsteps were breaking them down and busting them up even more.
+But then I stopped and sat my toosh down in the cold sand for a bit.

 Light-bulb moment/metaphor time/evolving thoughts ahead: